History of mechanical engineering: Modern Age

 With the advents of computers in the 20th century, more precise design and manufacturing methods were available to engineers.
-The rise of CAD software has reduced design times and allowed for precision manufacturing.
-Engineers are able to simulate the forces and stresses of designs through computer programs.
 Automated and Computerized manufacturing allowed many new fields to emerge from Mechanical Engineering such as Industrial Engineering.
 Although a majority of automobiles remain to be gas powered, electric vehicles have risen as a feasible alternative.

 Because of the increased complexity of engineering projects, many disciplines of engineer collaborate and specialize in sub fields.
 One of these collaborations is the field of robotics, in which electrical engineers, computer engineers, and mechanical engineers can specialize in and work together.
-Mechanical Engineering is the most popular of all the engineering fields for college majors in the 21st century.

 Professional associations

 The first British professional society of mechanical engineers was formed in 1847 Institution of Mechanical Engineers, thirty years after the civil engineers formed the first such professional society Institution of Civil Engineers.

 In the United States, the American Society of Mechanical Engineers (ASME) was formed in 1880, becoming the third such professional engineering society, after the American Society of Civil Engineers (1852) and the American Institute of Mining Engineers (1871).